Dino-Club/DinoWorld-Modpack-1.7.10/README.md

-# Modpack
+# DireClanMC Modpack
-Modpack for Minecraft 1.7.10 Modded server
+This is the official modpack required for DireClanMC 1.7.10 server.
+More information coming soon.